Planning Process

 4. Write a budget

 Budget out your retreat.
-Consider line items such as location, food, supplies, transportation, Jewish educator stipends, swag, etc. Consider asking participants for a small participation fee to confirm their attendance.
+Consider line items such as accommodations, food, supplies, transportation, Jewish educator stipends, participant gifts, etc. Consider asking participants for a small participation fee to confirm their attendance.

 8. Create a schedule